aaccurso/aaccurso.github.io/_posts/2017-02-18-phaser-for-tabi.markdown

 However, that wasn't enough because we were dealing with Cordova's `config.xml` version file, which is used for determining the Android package version.

-So I decided to implement a tool that would bump `config.xml`'s version.
+So I decided to extend that tool to support bumping Cordova based projects.

 <github-repo-card name="grunt-bump-cordova">
   <div class="loading">